Skip to content

 But there is a fatal conflation happening in Board meetings across the industry.
 Sponsors are confusing Interim CEOs (caretakers) with Turnaround CEOs (fixers).
 They hire a diplomat when they need a general.
 They hire for continuity when the business model demands reconstruction.

-If your portfolio company is bleeding cash, a "steady hand" doesn't stop the bleeding—it just comforts the patient while they die.
+If your portfolio company is wasting cash, a "steady hand" doesn't stop the bleeding—it just comforts the patient while they die.
 You don't need someone to keep the lights on; you need someone to rewire the building.

 The Diagnostic: War Time vs. Peace Time